SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 .. py:attribute:: Settings.TypeDelay

 	 Specify a delay between the key presses in seconds as 0.nnn.
-This only applies to the next click action and is then reset to 0 again.
+This only applies to the next type action and is then reset to 0 again.
 	 A value > 1 is cut to 1.0 (max delay of 1 second)

 **NOTE:** If the internal timing of the compound mouse functions like